hmrguez/Hermes/docs/literature_review.typ

 === Summary

 This table provides a high-level view of how each technology fits within the landscape of big data processing and storage.
 It's important to note that the capabilities of these technologies can vary significantly depending on the specific version, configuration, and use case.
-Additionally, many of these technologies can be combined or extended with other tools to achieve more complex or specialized requirements.
+Additionally, many of these technologies can be combined or extended with other tools to achieve more complex or specialized requirements. @compendium

 #table(
   columns: (1.4fr, 0.8fr, 1fr, 1fr, 1fr),